spiffdev/help-pages/pages/12.developer/04.print-server/docs.md

 9. Verify everything works by sending a test print.
 Allow up to 30 seconds for the PDF file to land on your machine.
 10. Verify the PDF is as expected.

+## Steps To Create Individual Folders by Product

+Step 1 - Open the App.Config File for the print Server
+Step 2 - add the following line `<productionDownloadFolder123-123-123-123>e:\some\location</productionDownloadFolder123-123-123-123>` where 123-123-123-123 = product Id from spiff and `e:\some\location` is the location of the folder on the hard drive of the computer
+Step 3 - Repeat this process for each product
+Step 4 - Save the File
+Step 5 - Restart the Service

 ## Configruation Settings
 The print server is configured with XML and is found in the App.config file.
 The following is an incomplete list of the configuration items that are avaiable.